Ying-Lab/CRAFT/README.md

   <img src="https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/track.jpg"/ width="600" height="550">
 </p>

-**7、 Build you own compact database
+**7、 Build you own compact database**

 CRAFT offers the interface to build the compact dataset for your own data.
 If select "build your compact database" in green area, you can load your own data and build the compact database.
 Then CRAFT can query for the nearest neighbors in your own database with "input query file" or calculate the dissimilarity matrix for samples(genomes) in your own dataset.
-The built database is stored as My_Database/ My_Database by default**.
+The built database is stored as My_Database/ My_Database by default.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/prebuilt.png"/ width="600" height="550">